adopted-ember-addons/ember-pikaday/README.md

 </label>
 ```

-You can define a theme which will be a classname that can be used as a hook for styling different themes.
+You can define a theme which will be a CSS class that can be used as a hook for styling different themes.

 ```handlebars
 <label>